-According to experts causes of suicidal distress can be caused by psychological, environmental and social factors.
+According to experts, causes of suicidal distress can be due to psychological, environmental and social factors.
 Mental illness is the leading risk factor for suicide.
-Suicide risk-factors vary with age, gender, ethnic group, family dynamics and stressful life events.
-According to a 2004 report distributed by the National Institute of Mental Health, research shows that risk factors for suicide include depression and other mental disorders, and substance-abuse disorders (often in combination with other mental disorders).
+Suicide risk factors vary with age, gender, ethnic group, family dynamics and stressful life events.
+According to a 2004 report distributed by the National Institute of Mental Health, research shows that risk factors for suicide include depression, other mental disorders and substance-abuse disorders (often in combination with other mental disorders).
 More than 90 percent of people who die by suicide have these risk factors.
 The risk for suicide frequently occurs in combination with external circumstances that seem to overwhelm at-risk teens who are unable to cope with the challenges of adolescence because of predisposing vulnerabilities such as mental disorders.
 Examples of stressors are disciplinary problems, interpersonal losses, family violence, sexual orientation confusion, physical and sexual abuse and being the victim of bullying.

 Suicide is a relatively rare event and it is difficult to accurately predict which persons with these risk factors will ultimately commit suicide.
 However, there are some possible warning signs such as:

 - Talking About Dying — any mention of dying, disappearing, jumping, shooting oneself, or other types of self harm

 - Recent Loss — through death, divorce, separation, broken relationship, self-confidence, self-esteem, loss of interest in friends, hobbies, activities previously enjoyed

 - Change in Personality — sad, withdrawn, irritable, anxious, tired, indecisive, apathetic